CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche (Figma-to-code translation) and explicitly disambiguates from the related 'figma-use' skill for canvas writes, reducing conflict risk significantly.
+Highly distinctive with a clear niche (Figma-to-code translation).
+The description even proactively disambiguates from a related skill ('figma-use' for canvas writes), reducing conflict risk significantly.

 3 / 3